Click for homepage

 Block diagram

 The prescaler shown here was developed by Essa in 1997.
 It extends the input frequency of a lower-frequency device to approx. 1.3 GHz.
 The block diagram below shows how this is done.
-The signal from the antenna is first amplified and then fed to a U664B 64:1 prescaler [a].
+The signal from the antenna is first clamped (2 × BAT85) and then amplified in two stages by means of MSA-0185 and MSA-0885 Monolythic Microwave Integrated Circuits (MMIC).
+1 The resulting signal is then fed to a U664BS 64:1 prescaler that divides the frequency by 64 [a].

 It is then amplified in an NE592 wideband video amplifier [b], and fed to two cascaded SN74167 synchronous decade rate multipliers [c].
 These multiply the signal by 64/100.
-This means that effectively, it divides the intercepted frequency by 100.
+This means that the device effectively, divides the input frequency by 100.
 The original input range (30 MHz - 1.3 GHz) is converted to the 300 kHz - 13 MHz range before it is fed to the connected device.

 Interior